Killing vector field: Killing fields in general relativity

 Killing fields are used to discuss isometries in general relativity (in which the geometry of spacetime as distorted by gravitational fields is viewed as a 4-dimensional pseudo-Riemannian manifold).
 In a static configuration, in which nothing changes with time, the time vector will be a Killing vector, and thus the Killing field will point in the direction of forward motion in time.
-For example, the Schwarzschild metric has four Killing fields: the metric is independent of $t$, hence $\partial_t$ is a time-like Killing field.
+For example, the Schwarzschild metric has four Killing fields: the metric tensor is independent of $t$, hence $\partial_t$ is a time-like Killing field.
 The other three are the three generators of rotations discussed above.
 The Kerr metric for a rotating black hole has only two Killing fields: the time-like field, and a field generating rotations about the axis of rotation of the black hole.